annelledejager/blog/_life/7_thingsnottomisswheninbudapest.markdown

 	</figcaption>
 </figure>

 The main street is called Andrássy.
 This street is my beacon.
 It's easy to find and very recognizable.
 Shops in this street range from COS to Louis Vuitton.
 The continent's oldest metro runs underneath this street - the yellow line.
-The stations are decorated with tiles which makes it worth walking down check it out.
+The stations are decorated with tiles which makes it worth walking down to check it out.

-Andrássy connects Deák Ferenc, the city center, and to Hero square.
-There are four metro lines that all get together at Deák Ferenc which makes this spot a good meeting point.
+Andrássy connects Deák Ferenc, the city center, and Heroes' square.
+There are four metro lines that all meet at Deák Ferenc which makes this spot a good meeting point.
 There is an outdoor shallow swimming pool where people come together on warm Summer nights with a bottle of wine before heading out.
 You can put your feet it in - avoid swimming.
-Deák Ferenc also leads to Vaci u., the shopping street and which is the most touristy area in Budapest.
+Deák Ferenc also leads to Vaci u., the main shopping street.
+Shops include Zara, Mango etc. This is the most touristy area in Budapest.
 My advise is to  avoid it at all cost.

 Király Street is great when you're looking for bars or restaurants.
 It runs parallel to Andrássy.